vickygr89/news-documentation/Documentation/DeveloperManual/ExtendNews/ProxyClassGenerator/Index.rst

 It is important to know how this concept is implemented.
 If a class should be extended, EXT:news will generate a new file containing the original class of the extension itself and all other classes which should extended it.

+Take a look at the following 2 working examples:

+- Add relation to a FE user: https://github.com/cyberhouse/t3ext-newsauthor
+- Add an image gallery to a news record: https://github.com/cyberhouse/t3ext-news_gallery

 .. attention:: This generator works only with the news version 3.2.0 or higher.

 .. warning:: The drawbacks are easy to identify: